wetneb/openrefine-wikibase/README.md

 On Windows you will need to accept the Windows Firewall popup to expose the port 8000 where the service runs.

+You can then access the landing page of your new reconciliation service at `http://localhost:8000/`.

+To use it in OpenRefine, you can add the reconciliation service (in the "Start reconciling" dialog) with the address "http://localhost:8000/en/api".
+You can then use this reconciliation service to match data to items stored in your Wikibase instance.

 Running manually
 ----------------